B+ TREE: Search, Insert and Delete Operations

 The following algorithm is applicable while deleting an element from the B+ Tree:

-• In case the leaf node only meets the satisfactory factor of being half full, then the operation is completed; otherwise, the Leaf node has minimum entries and cannot be deleted.
+• In case the leaf node only meets the satisfactory factor of being half full, then the operation is completed; otherwise, the leaf node has minimum entries and cannot be deleted.

-• Upon merging of leaf node with its neighbors on the right or left, entries of values in the leaf node or linked neighbor pointing to the top-level node are deleted.
+• Upon merging of a leaf node with its neighbors on the right or left, entries of values in the leaf node or linked neighbor pointing to the top-level node are deleted.

 Delete Operation